Four types of behaviour modifications or conditioning can be used when training animals. These are:

 Ethical Considerations:

-• Gentle and Gradual Approach: The staff made sure to keep the pressure minimal and only used it to gently guide Milo.
+- Gentle and Gradual Approach: The staff kept minimal pressure and only used it to gently guide Milo.
 His well-being was prioritised throughout the training process.

 Negative punishment is a training technique where something the animal finds pleasant or rewarding is removed in response to an undesirable behaviour to reduce that behaviour.
 In other words, the animal loses access to something it values (like attention, toys, or treats) due to unwanted actions.
 This method teaches the animal that certain behaviours lead to the loss of something enjoyable, discouraging them from repeating those behaviours in the future.